pixelate/jekyll-plastic/README.md

 Plastic
 =======

-Plastic is boilerplate code that helps you to build a simple website for your game studio.
+Plastic is boilerplate code that helps you to build a simple website for your game or game studio.
 Plastic uses the static blogging engine [Jekyll](http://jekyllrb.com) which is written in Ruby.
-Compared to blog systems like Wordpress, a static blogging engine does not require any database or server-side scripts, thus making a site easier to deploy, faster to load and be able to handle more requests.
+Compared to blogging systems like Wordpress, a static blogging engine does not require any database or server-side scripts, thus making a site easier to deploy, faster to load and be able to handle more requests.

 With Jekyll you do changes locally by editing text files in the project directory.
 To publish your changes, run the `jekyll build` command and then upload the contents of the `_site` folder to your FTP server.